 - University of Texas Dental Branch

 - Houston Food Bank Mobile Food Pantry

-We work closely with the University of Texas School of Public Health, Baylor College of Medicine, Pro Salud, Houston Immigration Services Legal Collaborative and others.
-Altogether, we partner with 30 plus agencies and non-profit organizations from the Greater Houston Community.
+We work closely with the University of Texas School of Public Health, Baylor College of Medicine, Pro Salud, Houston Immigration Services Legal Collaborative (HILSC) and others.
+Altogether, we partner with 30-plus agencies and non-profit organizations from the Greater Houston Community.

 Our food pantry continues to provide non-perishable food to an increasing number of people who are impacted by the employment downturn and the pandemic.
 Other forms of assistance such as domestic violence and healthcare partnerships occur frequently Medicaid, Harris Health FAP (Gold Card) application assistance and follow-up remain our core service.

 Services are provided free of charge and without restrictions to all who come through the doors of ECHOS, regardless of age, ethnicity, language is spoken, documentation status or sexual orientation.